bmeviauac01/datadriven/docs/lecture-notes/di/index.md

     * This would allow us to easily review our abstraction-to-implementation mappings at one place.
     * Moreover, if we want to change one of the mappings (e.g. using `AdvancedLogger` instead of `Logger` for `ILogger`) we could achieve that by making a single change at a central location.

-## Example phase 3 - dependency injection based on .NET Core Dependency Injection
+## Example phase 3 - dependency injection based on .NET Dependency Injection

-We need some extra help from our framework to solve the two problems we concluded the previous chapter with: an __Inversion of Control (IoC)__ container. __Dependency Injection container__ is a widely used alternative name for the same tool/technique.
+We need some extra help from our framework to solve the two problems we concluded the previous chapter with: an __Inversion of Control (IoC)__ container (also called as Dependency Injection container). __Dependency Injection container__ is a widely used alternative name for the same tool/technique.
 In an IoC container we can store abstraction type -> implementation type mappings, such as ILogger->Logger, IMailSender->EMailSender, etc. This is called the REGISTER step.
 And then based on these mappings create an implementation type for a specific abstraction type (e.g. `Logger` for an `ILogger`).
 This is called the RESOLVE step.
 In more detail:

 1. __REGISTER__: Register dependency mappings (e.g. `ILogger`-> `Logger`, `IMailSender`-> `EMailSender`) into an IoC container, once, at a centralized location, at application startup.
 This is the __REGISTER__ step of the DI process.
    * Note: This solves "problem 2" pointed out at the end of the previous chapter: the mappings are centralized, and not scattered all over the application code base.